papivot/pace-docs/pks-bootcamp-prep.en.md

 vm-f918f979-757b-4214-5921-9a0a91bbe5df   Ready    <none>   70m     v1.13.5
 ```

 - [ ] Working Harbor registry.
 If you do not have one, use the following steps to deploy a Harbor tile along with the PKS tile.
 Details of the configuration and howto is provided [here](https://docs.pivotal.io/partners/vmware-harbor/installing.html).

-* Download the Harbor product tile from Pivnet.
+  * Download the Harbor product tile from Pivnet
   * Login to OpsManager and upload the Harbor product tile using the `Import a Product` function.
   * Validate that the valid stemcell is associated with the tile.
   * Configure the tile.
-Use the defaults (wherever possible).
+Use the defaults (wherever possible) .
-* Make sure Clair and Notary are enabled.
+  * Make sure Clair and Notary are **enabled**.
   * Clair Updater interval (Hours) is set to a number greater than 0 (e.g. 1)
+  * In the Resource Config tab: make sure that `INTERNET CONNECTED` is **checked**, unless you plan to put a Load Balancer in front, in which case follow [this documentation](https://docs.pivotal.io/partners/vmware-harbor/installing.html#-configure-harbor-vm-resources)
   * Apply changes.
-* Once configuration is completed, make sure that the DNS is updated to reflect the public IP and FQDN.
+  * Once configuration is completed, make sure that the DNS is updated to reflect the Harbor VM public IP and FQDN.
+If you chose to use a Load Balancer then you need to associate the Harbor FQDN with the Load Balancer public IP.
   * Adjust the firewall, if necessary.
-Harbor requires ports 443 and 4443 (Notary).
+Harbor requires ports 443 and 4443 (Notary)
   * Validate the FQDN is reachable.
 <!--stackedit_data:
 eyJoaXN0b3J5IjpbMjMzOTM2MzE0LDE4OTcxOTk5NzgsLTIwND
 c2NTg3MTksLTEwNjE3NTU4NDNdfQ==